You’re vulnerable. And cyber attackers know it.

 - 25% of endpoints show a history of access to “crown jewels” that can be exploited

-Of course, the maturity of cyber hygiene practices vary widely, but 100% of organizations had significant challenges in at least one area, and every one we tested showed privileged accounts residing where they don’t belong.
+Of course, the maturity of cyber hygiene practices vary widely, but 100% of organisations had significant challenges in at least one area, and every one we tested showed privileged accounts residing where they don’t belong.

 What you can’t see may be your biggest risk